0aveRyan/learn-wp-cli/5-more-resources.md

 ### [CLImate](https://climate.thephpleague.com/) - Advanced Formatting, Interactivity and Animation

-WP-CLI comes with particularly useful helper functions and utilities, but I find I often need an abstract class with lots of my own helpers for formatting and interactivity that my custom command classes extend.
+WP-CLI comes with particularly useful helper functions and utilities, but I find I often need an abstract class with my own helpers for formatting and interactivity that my custom command classes extend.

 Enter [CLImate](https://climate.thephpleague.com/), a terrific PHP package from The League of Extraordinary Packages.
 CLImate does overlap some functionality provided in WP-CLI helpers and utilties, but it can be used in-lieu or alongside without issue.
 It also brings more advanced formatting, animation and interactive tools like CLI checkboxes and multiselects that are common in JavaScript-based CLIs.